bkrug/Emu-Writer/Readme/NOTES.md

   * When the system cannot let you split paragraphs using the enter key, the document should not change.
   * When the system cannot let you merge paragraphs using the delete key, the document should not change.
   * When the system cannot let you insert new characters in an existing paragraph, the document should stop changing.

 * Load the file "BIG".
 Press enter many times from the end of the document.
-When the memory is full, the cursor stops blinking.
-Scroll up to the non-blank line, and it blinks again.
+  * When the memory is full, confirm that the cursor keeps blinking.
-Scroll back down to the last empty line and it stops blinking again.
+  * Try some undo/redo work.

 * Load the file "BIG".
 Go to the second character of the longest paragraph you can find.
 Press enter once.
 We expect a memory full error.
 Confirm that there are no empty elements in the undo list.

 * Load the file "BIG".
 Go to an empty paragraph and type several characters with an arrow key in between each character.
   * We should NOT see undo list elements with the pointer >FFFF
   * We are hoping that the memory is too full to hold 16 undo objects.
 If that is the case, the undo list should contain the most recent actions, not the earliest.